 When we get stressed out, it is common to self-sooth by eating comfort foods.
 Research shows that eating calorie dense foods raises serotonin levels, and this is notably higher in foods that contain both sugars and fats.1 It has also been shown that people under stress are less likely to eat fruit, vegetables, or fish, and significantly increase their snacking.2 Stress can also interfere with leptin, the hormone that makes you feel hungry, and can lead to overeating.3 (This might explain why I gained nearly thirty pounds during the recent stresses of social distancing.)
 Unfortunately, these eating behaviors favor opportunistic bacteria like H. pylori and this can lead to overgrowth and dysbiosis.

-Bacteria can raise stress.
+Bacterial dysbiosis can raise stress.

 Some people forget to eat when stressed.

 I can’t even tell you how many times that I have been working on a project, lose track of time, and the next thing you know, it’s closer to dinner than lunch.
-If this pattern continues over a period of time, the E. coli in our gut begin to release a toxin that mimics α-MSH, a hormone that influences “food intake, body weight, anxiety and melanocortin receptor 4 signaling.”5 So, the less you eat, the less you want to eat, and the more anxious you become.
+If this pattern continues over a period of time, the E. coli within our gut begin to release a toxin that mimics α-MSH, a hormone that influences “food intake, body weight, anxiety and melanocortin receptor 4 signaling.”5 The less you eat, the less you want to eat, and the more anxious you become.

 Sound familiar?